There are some fantastic places to take children on our doorstep and a short journey away.

 Queen Victoria Square, Hull, HU1 3DX.
 01482 300300

 Great day out for children.
 Large display of trains and old steam engines some of which children can get on, historic station, activities, outdoor play area and miniature train, good cafe.
 Steam Rides are available for a small fee, running most Saturdays (can book online).
-Free entry but donations are welcome.
+Free entry but donations are welcome, book tickets in advance.

 Large parklands to explore, historic house and gardens, playground with ride on railway, good farming museum with children’s activities.
 They also have a Splash Pad for children which is open throughout summer, and a Go Ape Tree Top Adventure.
 Approx 30 min drive across the Humber Bridge.
 Check for seasonal opening times before visiting.